What is the Saint Cecilia Academy?

 Principles of Sacred Music – Fall of 2016, Mondays from 7-9:30pm in Yonkers and Huntington

-Liturgical Year/Art and Environment of Worship – Spring of 2016, day and time TBA.
+Liturgical Year/Art and Environment of Worship – Summer of 2016.
+Day and time TBA.

-Introduction to Chant – Summer of 2017, day and time TBA.
+Introduction to Chant – Fall of 2016.
+Day and time TBA.

 What happens after taking all four courses?

 Musicians sponsored by their parish may enroll in the Saint Cecilia Academy at no cost.